-The Long Game Project is a community-rooted initiative addressing structural gaps in youth sports systems, with a focus on cohesion, mutual aid, and equity.
-Originating in Victoria, BC, the project supports families, coaches, and organizations with development-informed guidance that prioritizes belonging, creativity, and long-term outcomes over early selection and short-term performance.
+Long Arc Athletics is a community-based initiative addressing structural gaps in youth sports systems, with a focus on young athletes mental health, equity, and love of the game.
+Originating in Victoria, BC, the project is intended to support youth, families, coaches, and organizations with development-informed guidance that prioritizes belonging, creativity, and long-term outcomes over early selection and short-term performance.

 Hi, I am Jeramie.

-I am a mom of 4 athletic kids ages 11-20 years old.
-I work with parents, teams, and organizations who want to navigate youth sports, specifically soccer, thoughtfully—without panic, hype, or unnecessary pressure.
+I am a mom of four athletic children, ages 11 to 20, and I work with parents, teams, and organizations who want to navigate youth sports—specifically soccer—thoughtfully and calmly, without panic, hype, or unnecessary pressure.

 -